 This map shows the routes of Southern Pacific's through trains.
-Direct connections at Portland, Seattle and Vancouver with northern U.S. and Canadian lines to the east, and at Chicago and New Orleans with eastern lines.
-In addition we operate through Pullmans to many points such as Salt Lake City, Denver, Des Moines, St. Paul, Minneapolis, Dallas, Fort Worth, St. Louis, Little Rock, Oklahoma City, Seattle, Tacoma.
+Direct connections at Portland, Seattle and Vancouver with northern U. S. and Canadian lines to the east, and at Chicago and New Orleans with eastern lines.
+In addition we operate through Pullmans to many points such as Salt Lake City, Denver, Des Moines, Dallas, Fort Worth, St. Louis, Little Rock, Oklahoma City.

-And now . . .
+And now ...
 Your Trip

 Above are shown the Four Scenic Routes of Southern Pacific.
 In planning your trip east, remember that each route is a possible way to go and that each route is a possible way to return.
 Hence there are sixteen different ways to vary your journey.
-Remember also that a Southern Pacific roundtrip ticket, offering you a wholly different landscape each way, costs no more (from most points) than an ordinary back-and-forth roundtrip.
+Remember also that a Southern Pacific roundtrip ticket, showing you twice as much of the United States, costs no more (from most points) than an ordinary back-and-forth roundtrip.